nikjup/Resume-Analyzer/README.md

 # 🚀 AI Resume Analyzer

-A modern AI-powered Resume Analyzer web application built using Flask, Python, and OpenAI integration.
+A modern AI-powered Resume Analyzer web application built using Flask, Python, and Google Gemini integration.

-This project analyzes resumes against job descriptions and generates intelligent feedback, matching insights, and improvement suggestions using prompt engineering and Large Language Model (LLM) integration.
+This project analyzes resumes against job descriptions and generates intelligent feedback, matching insights, and improvement suggestions using Prompt Engineering and Large Language Model (LLM) integration.

 The application is designed with a modern AI startup-style user interface and deployed publicly on Render.